-Proofread by Buldt and Schlimm.
+Proofread by Buldt, Schlimm, Tait, and Zach.

-$\|^{201}$ The methods that were used to prove the consistency of formalized theories from the finitist standpoint can be surveyed according to the following classification.
+\parallel^{201} The methods that were used to prove the consistency of formalized theories from the finitist standpoint can be surveyed according to the following classification.

-$||^{202}$ 1.
+\parallel^{202} 1.
 Method of valuation.
 It has obtained its essential development by Hilbert's procedure of trial valuation.
 Using this procedure Ackermann and v.
-Neumann demonstrated the consistency of number theory-admittedly, under the restrictive condition that the application of the inference from n to (n + 1) is only allowed to formulas with only free variables.
+Neumann demonstrated the consistency of number theory-admittedly, under the restrictive condition that the application of the inference from n to (n+1) is only allowed to formulas with just free variables.

 2. Method of integration.
 This can only be applied to such domains that are completely mastered mathematically.
-For these, it allows to answer not only the question of consistency, but also those of completeness and decidability, in a completely positive sense.
+For those it allows one to give a completely positive answer not only to the question of consistency, but also to those of completeness and decidability.
 Such domains are in particular:

 - a) the monadic function calculus, which was treated conclusively by Löwenheim, Skolem, and Behmann. - b) Fragments of number theory.
 To such [formalisms] Herbrand and Presburger have applied the method.
 Thereby it becomes obvious that the Peano axioms, using the function calculus of "first order" (with the axioms for equality) as a foundation, do not yet suffice for the development of number theory.
-Only by adding the recursive equations for addition and multiplication do we arrive at full number theory1.

-3. Method of elimination.
-It can be found already foreshadowed in Russell and Whitehead, in particular in the application to the concept "such that."
-However, the actual implementation of the idea is cumbersome.
-An essential simplification is effected by an approach of Hilbert, which follows the introduction of the " ε -symbol."
+Only by adding the recursive equations for addition and multiplication do we arrive at full number theory. - 3.
+Method of elimination.
+Its idea can already be found in Russell and Whitehead, in particular in the application to the concept "that which."
+However, the actual implementation of the idea is tedious.
+A significant simplification is brought about by Hilbert's approach, which ties in with the introduction of the " ε -symbol."
+First, this approach yields again-as has been shown by Ackermann-the result of the method of valuation in a simpler way.